Brotherless Night

 Brotherless Night is a 2023 coming-of-age novel by V.V.
 Ganeshananthan set during the Sri Lankan civil war.
 It centers around 16-year-old Sashi, who dreams of becoming a doctor while her brothers and first love join the Tamil Tigers.
-It won the Women's Prize for Fiction in 2024.
+It won the Women's Prize for Fiction in 2024 and the Carol Shields Prize for Fiction in 2024.

 Plot

 16-year-old Sashikala Kulenthiren lives in Jaffna with her parents and her four brothers: Niranjan, Dayalan, Seelan, and Aran.
 She dreams of becoming a doctor like her grandfather and is developing romantic feelings for her childhood friend K, a medical student whose prompt first aid saves her from serious injury when she is accidentally scalded.
 While studying for her A-levels at her grandmother's house in Colombo she witnesses anti-Tamil riots which kill her oldest brother, Niranjan.
 This prompts K and two of her remaining brothers to join the Tamil Tigers.
 As Sashi studies medicine during the Sri Lankan civil war, she confronts difficult questions about loyalty, duty and what it means to be a good person.